SimchaTeich/ROP_Emporium/04 - badchars/README.md

 ```
 ![](./0.png)

-So, we are prohibited from using the characters x, g, a, and ".".
+So, we are prohibited from using the characters `"x"`, `"g"`, `"a"`, and `"."`.
 Let's try to see what happens to them when they enter the stack by using all four as a return address (which will obviously crash the program, and when we check where it failed, we will expect to see these characters)

 ```
 perl -e 'print "X"x44 . "xga."' | ./badchars32